poppa/pike-language-server/README.md

 and parsing needs to be re-implemented to then create an AST for proper linting and formatting.

-A working (we'll to the best of my abilities an knowlege) [lexer](pike-modules/AST.pmod/Lexer.pmod) is in place and seems to lex Pike code pretty well.
-It may need some performance imrovements, but hey, its doing stuff.
+A working (we'll to the best of my abilities and knowledge) [lexer](pike-modules/AST.pmod/Lexer.pmod) is in place and seems to lex Pike code pretty well.
+It may need some performance improvements, but hey, its doing stuff.
 I took a long and hard look at Pike's built-in C-lexer, so this new one shouldn't deviate too much from the built-in, albeit it's extended with some extra and more granular token types.